-Instead, we spent our time looking for rainbows in the mist and waving to the people looking down from the park.
+Instead, we spent our time looking for rainbows in the mist and waving to the people looking down from the park above.

-Tips for Maid of the Mist tours at Niagara Falls
+Tips for Maid of the Mist boat tours at Niagara Falls

-As you plan your Maid of the Mist boat tours, keep this information handy.
+As you plan your Niagara Falls vacation and Maid of the Mist boat tour, keep this information handy.

-Where can I get Maid of the Mist tickets (and how to purchase Maid of the Mist tickets online to save time and money)
+Where can I get Maid of the Mist tickets (and how to purchase Maid of the Mist tickets online to save time)?

-Maid of the Mist tickets can be purchased the day of your trip, but they sell out, so it’s generally better to buy in advance — especially during the busy summer vacation season.
+Maid of the Mist tickets can be purchased the day of your trip, but they often sell out early in the day, so it’s a better idea to buy in advance — especially during the busy summer vacation season.

 - Regular admission tickets for the 2020 season are $22.25 for adults (ages 13+), $13.00 (for kids ages 6-12) and free for children under 5 with a paying adult.